kelbert2/JavaNuggets/JavaScript.md

 </body>
 ```
 ### FormData and Sending Forms
-Using a form element, capture its fields. fetch accepts FormData as an object that will be encoded and sent out with Content-Type: multipart/ form-data.
+Using a form element, capture its fields. fetch accepts `FormData` as an object that will be encoded and sent out with `Content-Type: multipart/ form-data`.
 ```JavaScript
 let formData = new FormData([form]);